cpp-tutor/abaci0-literate/Abaci0.md

 ### `JIT.cpp`

 Function `initialize()` contains boilerplate code related to setting values for library function types and linkage as well as the types used to allocate `AbaciValue` instances during code generation.
 A loop over all the function instantiations stored in the cache involves calls to class `StmtCodeGen` (with `exit_block` and `DefineScope` depth set correctly).
-If the function does not end with `return` then a branch into `exit_block` is needed.
+If the function does not end with `return` then a branch into an uninitialized `exit_block` is needed, this block is inserted into the end of the function.
 The function ends by starting the statement (REPL) or block (file) execution function, setting an insert point for further code generated.

 ```cpp
 using namespace llvm;